- On 5 May, 2026

 Here’s what makes the location so convenient:

-- Surrounded by water but easily reachable by train, boat, bus, or bike
+- Easy access by train, boat, bus, or bike

 📍 Google Maps link for Sziget Location: Óbuda Island – Sziget Festival Location